21 Benefits of olive oil for health

 I) Saturated Fatty Acid

-Saturated fatty acids are those fats whose all carbon to hydrogen bonds are single and there is no double bond i.e. there is no bonding capacity.
+Saturated fatty acids are those whose carbon-to-hydrogen bonds are single and there is no double bond, i.e., there is no bonding capacity.

 These are solid at room temperature.